programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-07.png" alt="Framework of a jar with a sculptured face." caption="Figure 7.
 Mesh of the Aibom jar." %}

-As with the spheres, the jars will get a standard material with a colour (Figure 8).
+As with the spheres, the jars will get a standard material with a colour that matches one of those in the colour key (Figure 8).

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-08.png" alt="Jar with a sculptured face coloured brown." caption="Figure 8.
 The Aibom jar with a solid brown colour." %}